Welcome new School Board Members! Congratulations on your election and thank you for your willingness to serve the public school students of Florida.

 New School Board Member Academy, Part 2 – More Info

-If you are interested in being assigned a Peer Advisor, click here.
+If you are interested in being assigned a Mentor, click here.

 • Encouraging, supporting, and assisting in the transition from citizen to elected official.